-In our first scenario, we're playing against Death and Taxes in Game one.
-While Death and Taxes got a pretty sizable boost in effectiveness with the banning of Deathrite Shaman, it still remains one of our better matchups.
-Death and Taxes can't efficiently start taxing us until at least turn two, which gives us a pretty big window to go off, especially on the play.
-In game one, Death and Taxes' biggest threats against us are Thalia, Guardian of Thraben, Vryn Wingmare, and Stoneforge Mystic.
+In our first scenario, we’re playing against Death & Taxes in Game one.
+While Death & Taxes got a pretty sizable boost in effectiveness with the banning of Deathrite Shaman, it still remains one of our better matchups.
+Death & Taxes can’t efficiently start taxing us until at least turn two, which gives us a pretty big window to go off, especially on the play.
+In game one, Death & Taxes’ biggest threats against us are Thalia, Guardian of Thraben, Vryn Wingmare, and Stoneforge Mystic.
 Thalia, Guardian of Thraben and Vryn Wingmare slow us down by taxing our spells, while an early Stoneforge Mystic invalidates our slower Empty the Warrens hands.
-In addition to the creature threats, Death and Taxes also has a stellar mana denial suite with Rishadan Port and Wasteland, which can lead to us getting punished for fetching non-basics or keeping one-land hands.
+In addition to the creature threats, Death & Taxes also has a stellar mana denial suite with Rishadan Port and Wasteland, which can lead to us getting punished for fetching non-basics or keeping one-land hands.

 This scenario is a good example of what happens when a good matchup starts to go horribly wrong.
 We had a very solid opener, with all the right mana sources and discard spells, and we just needed to hit a tutor.
 We were able to make our opponent discard a Thalia, Guardian of Thraben and a Stoneforge Mystic, which is a huge win for us.
 After going down to six life from a slew of small threats chipping away at our life total, we finally draw an Infernal Tutor.
 We must do something this turn because next turn we are dead to Flickerwisp and the Sword of Fire and Ice, which can be put into play with Stoneforge Mystic and equipped next turn.
 How would you play out this turn to either win or put yourself in a winning position?